Utøya

-Utøya ([ˈʉ̂ːtˌœʏɑ]) is an island in the Tyrifjorden lake in Hole municipality, in the county of Viken, Norway.
+Utøya ([ˈʉ̂ːtˌœʏɑ]) is an island in the Tyrifjorden lake in Hole municipality, in the county of Buskerud, Norway.
 The island is 10.6 ha, situated 500 m off the shore, by the E16 road, about 20 km driving distance south of Hønefoss, and 38 km northwest of Oslo city centre.
+The 2011 Utøya mass shooting took place on the island.

 Overview

 Utøya is owned by the Workers' Youth League (AUF), a youth group associated with the Labour Party, which holds an annual summer camp there.

 The island is operated commercially by Utøya AS.

 The island is largely forested, with some open spaces.
 A small pier on the east side of the island is used to ferry people to and from Utøykaia on the mainland.
 There are also permanent buildings.
-Hovedhuset ("The Main House"), Stabburet ("The Hórreo"), and Låven ("The Barn") are located together near the dock.
+Hovedhuset ("The Main House"), Stabburet ("The Hórreo"), and Låven ("The Barn") are clumped together near the dock.
 Up on the hillside (LO-toppen) are the main campgrounds, the cafeteria building, and the sanitary building.
 Skolestua ("The school house") is located further south.

-The name
+Etymology

 The first element ut means 'out', or 'outermost'; the last element øya is the definite form of øy, meaning 'island'.
 Utøya is the southernmost (or farthest "out") island of three which lie in the lake of Tyrifjorden.
-The name is used in reference to its position in relation to two other islands (lying north of Utøya), Storøya (Big Isle) and Geitøya (Goat Isle).
+The name is used in reference to its position in relation to two other islands lying north of Utøya, Storøya (Big Isle) and Geitøya (Goat Isle).
 Storøya is the northernmost, and Geitøya lies between Utøya and Storøya.
-All of these islands were formerly used for herding (as is shown in the meaning of Geitøya) by the people at Sundvollen.
+All of these islands were formerly used for herding by the people at Sundvollen.
 Utøya is quite clearly connected to the name of Utvika on the shoreside.